nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Amazon S3 Direct Upload for Web UI {{since '10.1'}}

-New add-on to upload using AWS S3 infrastructure with support for multipart.
+[New addon]({{page page='amazon-s3-direct-upload'}}) to upload using AWS S3 infrastructure with support for multipart.
 Allows future integration of other providers.
 Integrated with Web UI upload with real-time upload progress.
 For 10.2 we have added AWS instance role support for better security.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24490](https://jira.nuxeo.com/browse/NXP-24490) and [NXP-24748](https://jira.nuxeo.com/browse/NXP-24748).